marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pragmas-accepted-by-gcc.rst

       foo(d);                       /* depends on command-line options */

-``#pragma GCC diagnostic ignored_attributes`` Similarly to :option:`-Wno-attributes` =, this pragma allows users to suppress warnings about unknown scoped attributes (in C++11 and C2X).
+``#pragma GCC diagnostic ignored_attributes`` Similarly to :option:`-Wno-attributes=`, this pragma allows users to suppress warnings about unknown scoped attributes (in C++11 and C2X).
 For example, ``#pragma GCC diagnostic ignored_attributes "vendor::attr"`` disables warning about the following declaration: